ropensci/excluder/README.md

 df <- qualtrics_text %>%
   exclude_progress() %>%
   exclude_duration(min_duration = 100)
+#> 6 out of 100 rows did not complete the study.
-#> i 6 out of 100 rows with incomplete progress were excluded, leaving 94 rows.
+#> 6 out of 100 duplicate rows were excluded, leaving 94 rows.
+#> 2 out of 94 rows took less time than the minimum duration of 100 seconds.
-#> i 2 out of 94 rows of short and/or long duration were excluded, leaving 92 rows.
+#> 2 out of 94 duplicate rows were excluded, leaving 92 rows.
 dim(df)
 #> [1] 92 16
 ```